-- should set an example by taking measures to achieve equal opportunities for men and women in public service; - should draw up lists of appointments by sex at the highest levels of the hierarchy in the major public sectors (as is already happening in some countries); - should continue work already begun on the setting up of cooperatives to provide services likely to remedy deficiencies in community services and encourage women to participate in the administration and technical management of these cooperatives.
+- should set an example by taking measures to achieve equal opportunities for men and women in public service; - r draw up lists of appointments by sex at the highest levels of the hierarchy in the major public sectors (as is already happening in some countries); - r continue work already begun on the setting up of cooperatives to provide services likely to remedy deficiencies in community services and encourage women to participate in the administration and technical management of these cooperatives.

-• will conduct a comparative survey with a view to identifying and recommending practical means whereby the Directives can be put into effect in the various public services (e.g. measures to facilitate women's access to upper-level posts, training of women for access to public-sector jobs traditionally reserved for men such as the police force and technical jobs in post and telecommunications offices, entrance examinations restricted to women to redress the balance, in accordance with Directive 76/207);
+- will conduct a comparative survey with a view to identifying and recommending practical means whereby the Directives can be put into effect in the various public services (e.g. measures to facilitate women's access to upper-level posts, training of women for access to public-sector jobs traditionally reserved for men such as the police force and technical jobs in post and telecommunications offices, entrance examinations restricted to women to redress the balance, in accordance with Directive 76/207); - publish, through its existing information network, lists of appointments by sex at the highest levels of the hierarchy in the major public sectors and the Commission itself;

-- will publish, through its existing information network, lists of appointments by sex at the highest levels of the hierarchy in the major public sectors and the Commission itself; - will support initiatives taken in the Member States to set up cooperatives within the framework of Community priorities for job creation as defined in its October 1981 communication on the priorities for Community action with regard to job creation;2 - will establish, with the help of experts, reports on results achieved and factors contributing to change in certain sectors (see, for example, the action-research in progress on employment and equality of opportunity in banks).
+support initiatives taken in the Member States to set up cooperatives within the framework of Community priorities for job creation as defined in document COM(81)138;

+establish with the help of experts, reports on results achieved and factors contributing to change in certain sectors (see, for example, the action-research in progress on employment and equality of opportunity in banks).

-Analysis of trends in female employment (Action 13)
+13. Analysis of trends in female employment